flutter/website/src/docs/development/add-to-app/ios/add-flutter-screen.md

 of plugins read by the `podhelper.rb` script.
 Then run `pod install` again from `some/path/MyApp`.

-The `podhelper.rb` script will ensure that your plugins, the Flutter.framework, and the App.framework are embedded in your project.
+The `podhelper.rb` script ensures that your plugins, the Flutter.framework, and the App.framework are embedded in your project.

 You should now be able to build the project using `⌘B`.

 ### Under the hood

 If you have some reason to do this manually or debug why these steps aren't working, here's what's going on under the hood:

-1. `Flutter.framework` (the Engine library) is getting embedded into your app for you.
+- `Flutter.framework` (the Engine library) is getting embedded into your app for you.
 This has to match up with the release type
 (debug/profile/release) as well as the architecture for your app (arm*, x86_64, etc.).
 CocoaPods pulls this in as a vendored framework and makes sure it gets embedded into your native app.
-2. `App.framework` (your Flutter application binary) is embedded into your app.
+- `App.framework` (your Flutter application binary) is embedded into your app.
 CocoaPods also pulls this in as a vendored framework and makes sure it gets embedded into your native app.
-3. Any plugins are added as CocoaPod pods.
+- Any plugins are added as CocoaPod pods.
 In theory, it should be possible to manually merge those in as well, but those instructions vary on the pod dependencies of each plugin.
-4. A build script is added to the Podfile targets that call `install_all_flutter_pods` to ensure that the binaries you build stay up to date with the Dart code that's actually in the folder.
+- A build script is added to the Podfile targets that call `install_all_flutter_pods` to ensure that the binaries you build stay up to date with the Dart code that's actually in the folder.
 It also uses your Xcode build configuration (Debug, Profile, Release) to embed the matching release type of `Flutter.framework` and `App.framework`.

 ## Write code to use FlutterViewController from your host app

-The proper place to do this will be specific to your host app.
+The proper place to do this is specific to your host app.
 Here is an example that makes sense for the blank screen of the host app generated by Xcode.

 First declare your app delegate to be a subclass of `FlutterAppDelegate`.
-Then define a FlutterEngine property, which help you to register a plugin without a FlutterViewController instance.
+Then define a FlutterEngine property, which helps you to register a plugin without a FlutterViewController instance.

 In `AppDelegate.h`: